soenke-sp/TreeSeg/README.md

-# Mein Projekt
+# My Project

-Eine kurze Beschreibung meines Projekts.
+A brief description of my project.

 ## Installation

-Um dieses Projekt auszuführen, führen Sie die folgenden Schritte aus:
+To run this project, follow these steps:

-1. Klonen Sie das Repository: `git clone https://github.com/dein-benutzername/mein-projekt.git`
+1. Clone the repository: `git clone https://github.com/your-username/my-project.git`
-2. Wechseln Sie in das Projektverzeichnis: `cd mein-projekt`
+2. Navigate to the project directory: `cd my-project`
-3. Führen Sie die Installationsanweisungen aus: `instructions.md`
+3. Follow the installation instructions: `instructions.md`

-## Verwendung
+## Usage

-Führen Sie das Projekt mit dem Befehl `python main.py` aus.
-Weitere Optionen sind verfügbar in der Dokumentation.
+Run the project with the command `python main.py`.
+Additional options are available in the documentation.

-## Beitragsrichtlinien
+## Contributing

-Bitte lesen Sie unsere [Beitragsrichtlinien](CONTRIBUTING.md) vor dem Einreichen von Änderungen.
+Please read our [contribution guidelines](CONTRIBUTING.md) before submitting any changes.

-## Lizenz
+## License

-Dieses Projekt ist unter der [MIT-Lizenz](LICENSE) lizenziert.
+This project is licensed under the [MIT License](LICENSE).

-## Kontakt
+## Contact

-Bei Fragen oder Feedback kontaktieren Sie mich unter [email@example.com](mailto:email@example.com).
+For questions or feedback, please contact me at [email@example.com](mailto:email@example.com).